SENDBack to Key Information

 Ms E. Robinson: Learning Support Assistant/Ex Arts & DT

-Ms E. Taylor: Learning Support Assistant
+Ms E. Taylor: Learning Support Assistant linked to Year 7

 Ms D. Thirlby-Flynn: Learning Support Assistant/English